MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ![Environment Details](1EnvironmentDetails.png)

-The first set of highlighted credentials are teh local account credentials and contain a hyperlink to the remote desktop connection.
+The first set of highlighted credentials are the local account credentials and contain a hyperlink to the remote desktop connection.
 The credentials include the environment admin username and password.
 The second set of credentials are used to log in to SQL Server in this environment.

 2. Remote to the environment by the hyperlink in **Local Accounts**, and use the **Local Account credentials** to authenticate.
 3. Go to **Internet Information Services** > **Application Pools** > **AOSService** and and stop the service.
 You are stopping the service at this point so that you can continue with replacing the SQL databse.